project-sunbird/project-sunbird.github.io/pages/contributions/contribution_guidelines.md

 Unless the information is structured logically, it is not easily understood, usable or readable.
 Titles of the main sections as headings and subheadings within the text help readers navigate through the piece.
 Even if you do not desire to have the section titles in the finished piece, they will help you as an author to structure your writing to the desired framework.

 There are no set rules to structuring your content.
-However, the following is a brief guide.
-Read more at: [https://www.skillsyouneed.com/write/structure.html](https://www.skillsyouneed.com/write/structure.html){:target="_blank"}
+However, the following is a [brief guide](https://www.skillsyouneed.com/write/structure.html){:target="_blank"}

 #### Logical Hierarchy

 Follow a logical hierarchy for your content.
 Most content is structured into subject, book, chapter, section, subsection, page; with subject being the largest chunk and a page the smallest.
-For example;
+For example,

 **Sunbird > Installation > Installing Sunbird on Laptop > Prerequisites > Hardware Requirements**